Infillion: Products and services

 Infillion is a provider of consumer location data, which is typically used for mobile ad targeting.
 In 2016, Infillion partnered with Citibank to provide services to 60,000 Citi Mobile app users based on their location.
 For instance, users could unlock ATM lobby doors with their phones, without swiping a credit or debit card.
 In 2022, Infillion acquired Analytiks, a company whose technology tracks the movement of customers visiting brick and mortar stores.

 Infillion also offers out-of-home advertising services.
 For example, the company's Instadium product creates and places advertisements within sporting venues as well as mobile apps for teams and arenas.

-Awards and recognition
+Recognition

 In August 2010, Forbes recognized SocialVibe's engagement for Microsoft Bing on Zynga's FarmVille as one of the "Best-Ever Social Media Campaigns".
 The campaign garnered over 425,000 fans for Bing in less than one day, and 70% of the fans visited the search engine in the following month.